ChristianSchueler/karl-isis-the-25001/README.md

-# interdimensional-cocktail-portal
+# Karl-Isis the 25001
-"Rick and Morty Themed Interdimensional Cocktail Portal" Cocktail Bot for Roboexotica 2022 - Raspberry Pi
+Source code for Cocktail Bot for Roboexotica 2023